commonhaus/foundation/policies/succession-plan.md

 **Facilitate Smooth Transitions:** Provide continuity when ownership changes or after prolonged inactivity, ensuring that important libraries and frameworks can survive without expensive forks.

-**CVE Remediation:** Act swiftly during security threats, especially if the primary code owners are unreachable.

-**Artifact Updates:** Provide consistent access to updated project artifacts, even amidst maintainer hiatus.
+**Artifact Updates:** Provide consistent access to updated project artifacts.

-The CF may intervene in certain situations, but we will exhaust every option to contact the current code owners before we do so.
 For libraries under heavy use, we will encourage a "path of least disturbance" approach to provide stability for applications relying on these libraries.

 ## Scope of Access and Intervention